Health Savings Accounts (HSA)

-The Town of Wellesley will set up a Health Savings Account (HSA) for any benefit eligible employee who enrolls in a High Deductible Health Plan (HDHP) during the FY20 Open Enrollment period.
+The Town of Wellesley will set up a Health Savings Account (HSA) for any benefit eligible employee who enrolls in a High Deductible Health Plan (HDHP).
 In addition to setting up the account, the Town will contribute $1,000 into an HSA for each benefit eligible Town employee selecting an individual HDHP and $2,000 into an HSA for each benefit eligible Town employee selecting a family HDHP.

 Health Equity Partners will be working with the Town of Wellesley to administer the HSA program.
 Health Equity Partners offers a variety of member tools that can be found here.

 - The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides for reimbursement for services for "telemedicine and other remote care services" below the deductible and will be permitted in an HSA-qualified health plan (HDHP).
 This provision is effective March 27, 2020 through December 31, 2021.

 Below are some additional resources to help explain how HSA’s work.